 To the southwest, our members sometimes visit UBarU, a UU camp and retreat center in the Hill Country near Kerrville, TX.
 They host youth camps, men’s and women’s retreats, and special interest weekends such as stargazing parties and artist retreats.
 You can learn more at their website.

-This fall’s campout is scheduled for October 18-20, 2019 at Tyler State Park.
+This spring’s campout is scheduled for April 17-19, 2020 at Eisenhower State Park.
 We have 20 shelters reserved, and they will go fast!
 Cost of a shelter is $60 (one or both nights*).
 Members of other NTUUC congregations are also invited to attend.

 *If you plan to stay only one night and we can find a family who wants the shelter for the other night, half of your shelter payment will be refunded.